unilenlac/tradition_repo/README.md

 Stemmarest requires a location for its data storage; by default this is `/var/lib/stemmarest`, but can be changed by setting the environment variable `STEMMAREST_HOME`.
 The directory specified must have its permissions set so that the Tomcat user can write to it.

 Note that if, at any time, you wish to inspect the database visually, you may shut down the Stemmarest server and start an instance of Neo4J at the database directory location. **Make sure that your version of Neo4J matches the version specified in `pom.xml`!**

+## Todo

+- Fix remaining tests that haven't been updated: the code is actually compiled without tests.
+- Refactor code hierarchy: this code needs Separation of Concerns to be properly organized.
+Part of the code mainly concerned => Route logic, business logic, and data access logic should be separated.

+## Background

+Development of Stemmarest was begun by a team of software engineering students at the [University of Bern](https://www.unibe.ch/), and since 2016 has been continued by the [Digital Humanities group at the University of Vienna](https://acdh.univie.ac.at/) with financial support from the [Swiss National Science Foundation](http://www.snf.ch/en/Pages/default.aspx).

+This fork is an extension of the original Stemmarest project, incorporating updates and improvements to include lacking exportation features.
+This version is still under development by the [Faculty of Theology and Religion](https://www.unil.ch/ftsr/fr/home.html) at the university of Lausanne.

+## License

+This project is licensed under the MIT License - see the LICENSE file for details.

+## Contact

+For any questions or issues, please open an issue on the GitHub repository or contact the maintainer at [renato.diaz@unil.ch]

+Feel free to contribute to the project by submitting pull requests !